2024 Pennsylvania Auditor General election

 The 2024 Pennsylvania Auditor General election was held on November 5, 2024, to elect the Pennsylvania auditor general.
 Incumbent one-term Republican auditor general Timothy DeFoor won reelection defeating Malcolm Kenyatta.
-The Associated Press called the election for DeFoor at 3:18am on November 6.
+The Associated Press called the election for DeFoor at 3:18 am on November 6.

+DeFoor's re-election victory was attributed to his strong performance in conservative-rural areas and overperforming Donald Trump's margins in the Philadelphia suburbs.
+He became the first Republican Auditor General to win re-election since 1992.
+DeFoor carried Centre and Dauphin counties that Kamala Harris won in the concurrent presidential election.